 The Hilton Bora Bora Nui Resort was one of the first major overwater bungalow properties in French Polynesia, amazing couples with its floor window and easy access to the ocean.

 In 2017, it reopened as the luxurious Conrad Bora Bora Nui.
 It boasts an exclusive island located a short boat ride away, perfect for romantic dinners.

 06 of 20

-Sandals Resorts — the adults-only all-inclusives located in the Caribbean islands — introduced the first overwater bungalows at its Sandals Royal Caribbean property on Montego Bay.
-These even have plunge pools on their decks.
+Sandals Resorts — the adults-only all-inclusives located in the Caribbean — introduced the first overwater bungalows at its Sandals Royal Caribbean property on Montego Bay.
+They even have plunge pools on their decks.

-Sandals Grande St. Lucian and Sandals South Coast are also featuring these popular (and top-of-the-line) units as well.
+Sandals Grande St. Lucian and Sandals South Coast also feature these popular (and top-of-the-line) units.
 Luxe touches include butler service, a private outdoor soaking tub, an over-the-water hammock, extended sun deck, and an outdoor shower for two (but no plunge pool).

 07 of 20

 Although Mexico has been slow to catch on to the craze for overwater bungalows, Karisma Resorts built palafitos at its adults-only El Dorado Maroma resort along Mexico's Riviera Maya, which faces the Caribbean Sea.
 Guests have exclusive access to an Overwater Ocean Grill & Wine Bar.

 South of Cancun, the ultra-luxe Rosewood Mayakoba also features overwater bungalows.
 However, these units overlook a mangrove lagoon rather than the Caribbean.